The Notebook: Plot

-When Noah returns from the war, he finds his father has sold their home so Noah can buy the Windsor Plantation.
+Noah returns from the war, to find his father has sold their home so Noah can buy the Windsor Plantation.
 Soon after, his father dies, and Noah begins repairing the house.
-Noah plans to sell the house, but always finds excuses not to sell to any potential buyer.
-Noah has a casual relationship with a war widow named Martha Shaw.
-Martha wants more from Noah, but he is not over his heartbreak with Allie.
+Noah cannot bring himself to sell the house since it connects him to Allie.
+Out of loneliness, Noah has a casual relationship with a war widow named Martha Shaw.